andrewcbancroft/datadaylife-blog/_posts/2019-01-02-u-sql-pickiness-resolving-common-syntax-errors.md

 ---
-title: U-SQL Pickiness for Newbies
+title: U-SQL Pickiness - Resolving Common Syntax Errors
 excerpt: "Here are a few \"gotcha's\" to look out for newcommers writing U-SQL for Azure Data Lake Analytics from a T-SQL background."
 layout: single
 toc: true